Thanks to video sharing platforms, it is easier than ever to share videos over the internet. But how do you actually create a video?

 Viewing the full Introduction to filmmaking slides on Google Slides allows you to view the speaker notes which have added commentary.
 There is also a Video editing skills PDF guide that covers key points and details.

-This guide has a quick overview of the key areas of getting started with making videos.
+This guide has an overview of the key areas of getting started with making videos, from working with different media files to using the features of video editing software.

 It doesn't focus on any one video editing tool.
 We recommend looking online for help guidance on using specific applications as though most tools work in very similar ways, they all have slightly different layouts and ways of doing things.